AnishMishra1/ecommerce/Readme.md

 //....MADE API'S FOR LOGIN, REGISTER & LOGOUT ....//
 ========

-=>made RestApi's FOR LOGIN , REGISTER AND LOGOUT.
+=> Made RestApi's FOR LOGIN , REGISTER AND LOGOUT.

 => Made clean code making jwtToken filein utlis for error handling and response

 => Use cookie parser for login the user and gave option got login time.

+=> All API"S working related to logout,login, Register.